luisfvieirasilva/social_timeline/README.md

 1. Start docker containers
     - `docker-compose up`
+    - Go to http://127.0.0.1:7474/browser/ to check if it's up
+2. If this is the first time you're running the project.
+Configure your database
+    - `./scripts/configure_db.sh`
-2. Start web server
+3. Start web server
     - `./gradlew run`

 ## Needed improvements

+- Create .env/config.yml file to keep all configurations (e.g: Neo4J username and password)
 - Spring Neo4J Data doesn't work with OffsetDateTime but with LocalDateTime.
 So we're storing date time without timezones for now
+- Improve Neo4J error handling.
+Return custom error type
+- Use [liquigraph](https://www.liquigraph.org/) to create Neo4J constrains